camunda/camunda/docs/src/java-client/get-started.md

 Reserved {"orderItems":[435,182,376]} for PT15M
 ```

-When we have a look at the topic subscription's output then we can see how the payload is mapped between the activities:
+When we have a look at the topic subscriptions output, then we can see how the payload is mapped between the activities:

 ```
 > WorkflowInstanceEvent [state=ACTIVITY_READY,